Internet-Draft | json-proof-algorithms | July 2025 |

 In addition, the disclosed_indexes

-The Message Authentication Code (MAC) JPA uses a MAC to both generate ephemeral keys and compute authentication codes to protect the issuer header and each payload individually.¶
+The Message Authentication Code (MAC) JPA uses a MAC to both generate ephemeral secrets and to authenticate payloads, along with an asymmetric signature to provide integrity to the issued JWP.¶

 The Shared Secret is used by both the issuer and holder as the MAC method's key to generate a new set of unique ephemeral keys.
 These keys are then used as the input to generate a MAC that protects each payload.¶